-Good parenting involves teaching, training, practice and allowing consequences.
+Good parenting involves teaching, training, practicing, and allowing consequences.
 We mature by getting information, making mistakes, learning from our mistakes, and doing better the next time.
 Practice is important in learning to be responsible.
-Our mistakes are our greatest teacher.
+Our mistakes are our greatest teachers.
 The lessons we learn from discipline, and experiencing the consequences of our choices, help us to not make the same mistakes again.
-It also gives us freedom to make mistakes without fear of judgment or fear of severing relationships.
+It also gives us the freedom to make mistakes without fear of judgment or fear of severing relationships.

 God intends for us to know when we are hungry, lonely, tired, overwhelmed, frightened, sad, in trouble, need a break, etc… The first step in taking ownership is to identify needs.
 It is important to be able to identify the needs of others, but it is equally as important to identify our own individual needs.
 This is a key element for maturity and vital for self-protection.

 For example, your teenage daughter comes home from school one day and admits to you that some of her friends wanted her to smoke pot with them.
 She said that when she refused, her friends started to call her names.
 She admits to you that she was hurt because she really liked these friends.
 However, she also realized that they truly were not her friends if they tried to make her feel “stupid” or “stuck-up” if she didn’t smoke pot with them.